General Effective Theories of Black Holes in the Large D Limit: Particular instances and illustrative solutions

 and from \eqref{eq:nextsol} we find $G^{(1)}_{xx} = 2\rho$.
 Then, the complete solution for the metric is

 Thus, we recover precisely the large-$D$ limit of the Schwarzschild black hole \eqref{eq:schlarge}, with $d\Omega_{D-2}$ written as in \eqref{eq:largenOmega}.

-This metric differs from \eqref{eq:Schblob} because each originates from a distinct effective theory of a black string---with and without sources.
-The example shows that a coordinate transformation mixing $\rho$ and $x$---namely, $\rho \to \rho + x^2/2$---allows the asymptotic source $s(x)$ to play the role of the non-trivial $m(x)$ profile in \eqref{eq:blob}.
+This metric differs from \eqref{eq:Schblob} because each originates from a distinct effective theory of a black string---\eqref{eq:breffeqs} and \eqref{eq:scheffeqs}, with and without sources.
+A coordinate transformation mixing $\rho$ and $x$---namely, $\rho \to \rho + x^2/2$---allows the asymptotic source $s(x)$ to play the role of the non-trivial $m(x)$ profile in \eqref{eq:blob}.

 The two theories describe the same black hole in strikingly different ways.
 In the blob picture \eqref{eq:blob}, the Gaussian profile appears because the uniform black string is Gregory-Laflamme-unstable, with the instability settling into a localized, stable black hole.
-By contrast, in \eqref{eq:constm} the source $s(x)$ stabilizes the uniform solution, suppressing all unstable quasinormal modes and removing the Gregory–Laflamme instability of the black string.
-Furthermore, while the blob picture easily allows one to study systems with multiple black holes, the theory \eqref{eq:scheffeqs} does not seem able to describe more than one.
+By contrast, in \eqref{eq:constm} the source $s(x)$ stabilizes the uniform solution, suppressing all unstable quasinormal modes and removing the Gregory-Laflamme instability of the black string.
+Furthermore, while the blob picture easily allows one to study systems with multiple black holes, the theory \eqref{eq:scheffeqs} does not seem able to describe more than one---this would require modifying the source $s$ case by case.

 It is straightforward to extend this construction to describe the Schwarzschild black hole as a uniformly extended black $p$-brane forced to bend into a sphere.
 One rewrites the Minkowski background as in \eqref{eq:bckgs} with the quadratic source \eqref{eq:gens} along $p$ coordinates, thus allowing the horizon to vary in multiple spatial directions---typically, two suffice to capture most black hole dynamics.